Centre for Police Research and Development

 Newsletter for the Nordic Police Research Network

 Since autumn 2020, the CPU stands as editors and coordinate the mailing of newsletters.
 Since February 2021, the newsletter is written in English.
-The next issue will be published on April 3rd.
+As from autumn 2023, CPU is handing over the editorship to Södertörn University.

 Staff connected to CPU